damione1/planning-poker/DEPLOY.md

 The script will:
 - Create IAM user for GitHub Actions
-- Create S3 bucket with versioning and encryption
+- Create S3 bucket for Terraform state (with versioning and encryption)
+- Create S3 bucket for CodeDeploy deployment packages
-- Configure IAM policies
+- Configure IAM policies (Terraform, CodeDeploy, S3)
 - Generate access keys
 - Output configuration for GitHub secrets

-**Important**: Save the output - it contains bucket name and credentials.
+**Important**: Save the output - it contains bucket names and credentials.

 ### 3. Configure Terraform Backend